dave-code-ruiz/nipca/README.md

 Home Assistant custom component for NIPCA-compatible cameras.
 I only use and update @yottatsa code https://github.com/yottatsa/hass_nipca and use for my dlink camera.

+# ATTENTION !
+Actually this integration have a problem that gui stops working or goes very slow

 Usage
 =====